Oropesa Project – Spain

 - Large sunk cost – significant investment in drilling, geophysics, metallurgical testing and development studies; and

 - Local community support – The local government and community is extremely supportive of the project moving ahead.

 Location & Infrastructure

-Oropesa consists of a 14.51 square kilometre concession package located approximately 75 kilometres north-west of Cordoba and 180 kilometres north-east of Seville, in the region of Andalucia, in southern Spain.
-The Oropesa district has historically been a mining district for base metals with coal mining ceasing in recent times.
+Oropesa consists of a 14.51km2concession package 75km north-west of Cordoba and 180km north-east of Seville, in the Andalucia region of southern Spain.
+The Oropesa district has historically been a mining district for base metals, with coal mining ceasing recently.

 Tin mineralisation was first recognised at Oropesa in 1982.
 Intensive exploration activity since 2010, including 261 drill holes, has resulted in the definition of the current mineral resource.
 The project area contains numerous geophysical and geochemically anomalous regions that could potentially extend this resource with additional exploration.

 Figure 1 – Site location of project